daniel7grant/blog/src/content/posts/use-usequery-in-every-project.md

 ## So, what now?

 If you haven't already, I recommend you to think about server state and client state while writing your next frontend application.
 You'd be surprised how many times you don't really want to manage another state, just keep up-to-date with what's on the server.
-And in these cases make your life simpler and look at [Tanstack Query](https://tanstack.com/query/latest), [SWR](https://swr.vercel.app/), [nanostores query](https://github.com/nanostores/query) or your framework's built-ins like Nuxt's [useFetch](https://nuxt.com/docs/getting-started/data-fetching). [^goodies]
+And in these cases make your life simpler and look at [Tanstack Query](https://tanstack.com/query/latest), [SWR](https://swr.vercel.app/) or your framework's built-ins like Nuxt's [useFetch](https://nuxt.com/docs/getting-started/data-fetching). [^goodies]

 [^goodies]: And I haven't even talked about all the goodies you get with these libraries like automatic deduplication (copy paste your `useQuery` calls everywhere and fetch once), infinite scroll/paginated queries and smart retries.